An Industrial Chicago Loft Gets Its Spring Back

 - Where: Logan Square in Chicago, Illinois

-- Primary renovation: Renovating the kitchen and bath in a 1900s brick warehouse, upgrading appliance and installing a luxe-look
+- Primary renovation: Renovating the kitchen and bath in a 1900s brick warehouse, upgrading appliances, and installing a luxe-look

 - Sweeten’s role: Sweeten matches home renovation projects with vetted general contractors, offering advice, support, and financial protection—at no cost to the homeowner